tomviner/adaptivelab.github.com/pages/using-git.md

 Don't Check In Passwords!
 ------------------------

 We'll come back on to [security](/pages/security.html) later but for now just know that you shouldn't commit anything that should be considered secret.
 That includes passwords, api keys and anything else that might be sensitive information.
+It's not good enough to remove secrets after the fact either - git is designed to keep all changes historically and it's very difficult in practise to remove secrets from past commits.